Create/Edit/Copy Tool Dialog (Remote SSH External Tools)

 Select an existing group from the list.

-To create a new group, simply type its name in the list.
+To create a new group, type its name in the list.

-(Macros are resolved at runtime and let you specify context information such as currently selected file, your project source paths, etc.)
+(Macros are resolved at runtime and let you specify context information such as currently selected file, your project source paths, and so on)

 When specifying the arguments, follow these rules:

-In this section, appoint the %destination_environment% to access through the SSH terminal and specify where the connection settings should be taken from:
+In this section, appoint a remote Web server or a Vagrant instance (virtual machine) to access through the SSH terminal and specify where the connection settings should be taken from: